-They show a man who is escaping the pressures of privacy by seeking activity.
-Amen to that.
-If only we could believe that Marvell was so comfortable; the witnesses to his debts after his death are quite clinical…
+They show a man escaping the pressures of privacy by seeking activity.
+Marvell was hardly financially comfortable, as shown by witnesses to his debts after his death.

 Something Something Dark Side

-This is a picture that many, including me, would much prefer to swallow.
+This idea of the hardworking, uncorruptable man is a picture that I would prefer to swallow.
 It provides hope in the integrity of politics, and befits the stunning artistry of the beautiful lyric poems.

 Marvell was, at times, bitter, impulsive, and tempestuous.
-He wrote savagely about his adversaries, notably Richard Flecknoe and Thomas May.
-He engaged in parliamentary fisticuffs with Thomas Clifford, refusing to apologise afterwards, to the disbelief of the House.
-And, most notably, he is reported to have aimed a pistol at a coachman’s head in Germany when returning from business in Russia with an ambassadorial entourage.
+He wrote cutting, almost savage, satires.
+He engaged in parliamentary fisticuffs with Thomas Clifford, refusing to apologise to the House afterwards.
+And he reportedly aimed a pistol at a coachman’s head in Germany when returning from Russia with an ambassadorial entourage.

 Marvell’s increasing influence brought powerful enemies on all sides.
-His death in 1678 is not without some suspicion of poison; though, like the issue of Marvell’s marriage, which also surfaced after his death, it is furtiveness that prevents the truth from being easily discovered.
+His death in 1678 is not without some suspicion of poison – though, like the issue of his marriage which also surfaced after his death, it is furtiveness that prevents the truth from being easily discovered.

-The darker side of privacy has many faces.
-There is what is factual, and then what lies in the void – almost where we feel that we shouldn’t be looking.
-(Previously on RoyalArbor: There are holes in Marvell’s life).
-To ask the really awkward questions about a private life would seem to say more about me than it does about Marvell.
-Relating extra-tightly to my previous post, I’m not sure that I like the idea of having to face the mirror in such a way.
-But another way of looking at it is a problem to be defeated.
-Writing about how awkward personal experience feels in academic writing has made me all the more determined to include it.
+The darker side of privacy has many faces, including those in the void, where we shouldn’t be looking.
+To ask the really awkward questions would seem to say more about me than it does about Marvell.
+Yet, writing about how awkward personal experience feels in academic writing has made me all the more determined to include it.